Oct. 2, 2024

 Jeff Umbro: It's crazy.
 That, that is how they, you know, figured out scales of measurement up until 2018, which I had no idea.
 I'd never heard of any of that.
 So anyway, you launched both of those episodes today as, as we record, September 19th.
 How long have you been working on this prior to today?

-The logic was like, okay, everybody said to me, like, you either have to compromise your ambition, or you have to, like, there are all these compromises you have to make, and I was sort of like, well, why?
+The logic was okay, everybody said to me, you either have to compromise your ambition, or you have to, like, there are all these compromises you have to make, and I was sort of like, well, why?
 I don't think I really do.
-Like, I think I can sort of make the thing I want to make, it's just gonna, it's gonna be harder, and like, and like, maybe I'm gonna have to like, wait.
-And like, I understand if people, people see that I'm launching and they're like, well, this doesn't make any sense, like, why would I pay for this thing that there's gonna be two episodes on for two months?
+I think I can sort of make the thing I want to make, it's just gonna, it's gonna be harder, and maybe I'm gonna have to wait.
+And I understand if people, people see that I'm launching and they're like, well, this doesn't make any sense, why would I pay for this thing that there's gonna be two episodes on for two months?

 I totally get it.
 So hopefully when the show becomes regular, I retain those people who were initially doubtful.

 People are willing to help support that, I think.
-I really want to dig into the crux of like kind of what you were just getting at in terms of like how everybody told you there was one way to do it.
+I really want to dig into the crux of what you were just getting at in terms of how everybody told you there was one way to do it.
 And a lot of your writing in the past has been about what once was in the podcast industry versus where it is today.

-I'm really curious what you would view as like success in this instance.
-And I'm talking right now about Hyperfixed, but in general, like in the podcast space, like what would make something successful and or sustainable?
+I'm really curious what you would view as success in this instance.
+And I'm talking right now about Hyperfixed, but in general, in the podcast space, what would make something successful and or sustainable?

-Alex Goldman: I have some very back of the envelope numbers as to what would make it successful, and like, I don't, I'm not, the other thing I have to, I hasten to add is like, I'm not a business guy, so I don't know if these numbers are right or wrong, I'm kind of eyeballing it, I'm guessing a little bit.
+Alex Goldman: I have some very back of the envelope numbers as to what would make it successful, and the other thing I have to, I hasten to add is like, I'm not a business guy, so I don't know if these numbers are right or wrong, I'm kind of eyeballing it, I'm guessing a little bit.
 But all of that said, I feel like success to me is enough to pay three producers and an editor and myself.

 Jeff Umbro: And you're gonna fund this through ad sales and through premium subscriptions.
 Am I missing any part of that equation?